LawMux/Simple_Cell_Tracking_Starter/README.md

 That's all this repo is.

-The above example application is derived fromthe PhC-C2DL-PSC_splitting dataset from the <a target="_blank" href="http://celltrackingchallenge.net/">cell tracking challenge</a>.
+The above animated gif is derived from the PhC-C2DL-PSC_splitting dataset from the <a target="_blank" href="http://celltrackingchallenge.net/">cell tracking challenge</a>.

 All this does is take the thresholded data, an initially identified cell, and then contour matches / watersheds its way through the data to find children and distinguish neighbors respectively.